Jackoberto/MenuBuilder/README.md

 You can name the object that you want to add or it will be set to a default name.

-The “Default” drop down menu offers different options for every component.
+The “Standard” drop down menu offers different options for every component.

 ## Extension Guide
 ### Simple: